Richardaeld/Fat_Racoon_Kitchen/README.md

     + Click **Reveal Config Vars** of "Config Vars" section
     + Add all of the `env.py` key value pairs without their quotations
     <!-- + Add all of the 'os.environ.setdefault' key value pairs without their quotations -->
-+ Enable automatic deployment or manual deploy.
++ Enable automatic deployment or manually deploy updates.
     + Automatic Deployment:
         + Click **Deploy**
         + Click **Enable Automatic Deploys** in "automatic deploys" section.